Arctvrvs/64-bit-CPU/README.md

 These operations correspond to new ALU op codes and allow the CPU to shift by a variable amount specified in the second source register.

+## Superscalar Version

+A new experimental module `cpu64_superscalar.v` demonstrates a dual-issue pipeline.
+It fetches and decodes two instructions per cycle and uses a shared register file with four read ports.
+Minimal cross-lane hazard detection is provided via `hazard_unit_superscalar.v`.